-Landvernd has gained a lot of experience with its Blue Flag program in the more than two decades since the program was first launched.
+Landvernd has gained a lot of experience with its Blue Flag program in the almost two decades since the program was first launched.
 It is a powerful tool for success in the fight for a healthy environment and the improvement of living conditions for the future.
 The Blue Flag is an indicator of good environmental performances, it serves as a tourist attraction and improves the appearance and appeal of municipalities and provinces.

 Vista sem PDF